Unexpectedly low inflation - a blow to the Swedish krona

 Today's figures are a reminder that inflationary pressures in Sweden were low before the war in Iran broke out.
-This is because the krona has strengthened in recent years, and domestic cost pressures were moderate, says Torbjörn Isaksson.
+And that is because the krona has strengthened in recent years, combined with domestic cost pressures being moderate, says Torbjörn Isaksson.

-His main scenario is that the Swedish Central Bank can continue to delay raising the key interest rate from today's 1.75 percent as long as the European Central Bank (ECB) does not make a series of increases.
+The unexpectedly low inflation in March is reducing expectations for increases in the key interest rate this year.
+Torbjörn Isaksson believes that the Swedish Central Bank can continue to wait at the current interest rate level of 1.75 percent, as long as the European Central Bank (ECB) does not make a prolonged series of interest rate increases.

 An occasional interest rate increase from the ECB is not a problem.
-However, if the ECB were to raise rates repeatedly, there is a probability the krona would weaken in the short term and the Swedish Central Bank would therefore also have to raise its interest rate, says Isaksson.
+However, if the ECB were to raise rates many times, there is a probability that the krona will weaken in the short term and that the Swedish Central Bank will therefore also have to raise the interest rate, says Isaksson.

-The statistics show that transportation costs increased in March, while housing costs decreased, according to Caroline Neander, price statistician at Statistics Sweden.
+Transportation costs increased in March, while housing costs fell, according to Caroline Neander, price statistician at Statistics Sweden.

 Risk of global upward pressure on prices